selimssevgi/learning/scala/myreference/while.md

 - while/do-while statements exist like other languages
 - while/do-while are underused
+- var and while are not good constructs for functional programming
 - There usually is a functional equivalent to using while/do-while
+- Instead recursive functions can be used
+- There are times some solutions better expressed in while loops.

 ```scala